PeterWippermann/changelog-buildbreaker/README.md

 ## Examples
 In `src/test/resources` you find some examples of valid and invalid `CHANGELOG` files.
-The general rule is: The plugin raises an error if there is a section `## [Unreleased]` that is NOT followed by another line starting with `##`, regardless of blank lines in between:
+The general rule is: The plugin raises an error if there is a section `## [Unreleased]` that is NOT followed by another line starting with `##`, regardless of blank lines in between.

 ### Passing examples
 ```markdown